On the Morita invariance of Categorical Enumerative Invariants

 \subsection{Morita invariance of CEI}

 In this subsection, we formulate and prove the Morita invariance of CEI.
 Let $\CC$ be an $A_\infty$-category (not necessarily cyclic) that is proper and smooth.
-In the $\Z/2\Z$-graded case, we also assume that it satisfies the Hodge-to-de-Rham degeneration property.
+We also assume that it satisfies the Hodge-to-de-Rham degeneration property.
 Note that in the $\Z$-graded case, this condition is automatic by Kaledin's theorem~\cite{Kal}.

 As in Subsection \ref{sec:trivCY} we shall refer to elements of $HH_\bullet(\CC)$ ($HC_\bullet^-(\CC)$) satisfying the same non-degeneracy condition as weak (strong) Calabi-Yau structures, via the duality isomorphisms: